14 Killer Books Like The Thursday Murder Club

 This book is very much like The Thursday Murder Club.
 Thorogood’s protagonist Judith doesn’t live in a retirement home, but like Elizabeth and Joyce, she’s definitely living life on her own terms.
 While swimming in the Thames, she witnesses a murder, but the police pooh-pooh her report.

 She recruits Suzy (a dog-walker) and Becks (the Vicar’s wife…why is it always the Vicar’s wife?), to bring their very particular talents to bear on her own investigation.
-Fueled with whisky and their own wits, the three women navigate various suspects, red herrings, and twists to solve the cozy mystery.
+Fueled by whisky and their own wits, the three women navigate various suspects, red herrings, and twists to solve the cozy mystery.

 Louisiana Longshot (Miss Fortune #1), Jana DeLeon